UPPMAX/UPPMAX-documentation/docs/software/r_packages_bianca.md

         - Dowser is part of the Immcantation analysis framework for Adaptive Immune Receptor Repertoire sequencing (AIRR-seq).
         - Dowser provides a set of tools for performing phylogenetic analysis on B cell receptor repertoires.
-        - It supports building and visualizing trees using multiple methods, and implements statistical tests for discrete trait analysis of         B cell migration, differentiation, and isotype switching.
+        - It supports building and visualising trees using multiple methods, and implements statistical tests for discrete trait analysis of         B cell migration, differentiation, and isotype switching.

         The version of dowser in ``R_packages/4.2.1`` is 1.1.0.
 It was updated to version 1.2.0 on [2023-05-30](https://cran.rstudio.com/web/packages/dowser/){:target="_blank"}.